matth3us/matth3us/README.md

 ## 🌱 What am I working on?

-You can see the pinned projects bellow, but here are some that I would like to highlight:
+You can see the pinned projects bellow, but let me tell you why I pinned them:

 1.